gradual-verification/ai-for-verification/README.md

 # ai-for-verification
-* This is the github for applying the AI and ML technique to proof synthesis and repair for gradual verifiers.
+* This is the github for applying the AI and ML technique to proof synthesis and repair for static/gradual verifiers.
  * [relavant paper about AI verfication](https://docs.google.com/document/d/16jJQRmn3wdS32sVm6E0tbiLfklzGGjq477zxIOceNmw/edit?usp=sharing)

 ## benchmark code